Jet Blue Closes Overhead Bins To Low-Fare Pax

 Key Takeaways:

-• JetBlue's "Basic Blue" customers will be barred from using overhead bins and must fit carry-on items under the seat for flights booked from July 20 onward.
+• JetBlue's "Basic Blue" passengers will be barred from using overhead bin space, requiring all carry-ons to fit under the seat, for flights booked from July 20 onward.

 See a mistake?
 Contact us.